amitofsk/dandy/docs/Dandy.md

 Connect a resistor and a potentiometer in series between pin 36 (3.3V power) and pin 38 (GND).
 Also, add a wire from the node between the resistor and potentiometer to pin 31.
 Pin 31 is also known as GP26, and it is connected to the internal analog to digital converter ADC0.

-If your potentiometer has three pins, make sure to use the middle pin and one of the outer ones .
+If your potentiometer has three pins, make sure to use the middle pin and one of the outer ones.